stepsal/chainlink-aws-setup/README.md

 ```

 #### Get the PublicDNSName
-Substitute <instance_id> with the value returned from the previous step.
+Use your INSTANCE_ID to retrieve the PUBLIC_DNS_NAME

 ```
-aws ec2 describe-instances --instance-id <instance_id> --query "Reservations[0].Instances[0].[PublicDnsName]"
+aws ec2 describe-instances --instance-id INSTANCE_ID--query "Reservations[0].Instances[0].[PublicDnsName]"
 ```

 #### Connect and Monitor the installation.
-Substitute <PublicDNSName> with the value returned from the previous step.
+Substitute PUBLIC_DNS_NAME with the value returned from the previous step.
 When prompted add the key to the known hosts file.
 Once you see "Chainlink Node Installed Successfully" press ```ctrl+z``` to exit the SSH session.

 ```
-ssh -i ~/chainlinknode-key.pem ubuntu@<PublicDNSName> "tail -f /var/log/cloud-init-output.log"
+ssh -i ~/chainlinknode-key.pem ubuntu@PUBLIC_DNS_NAME "tail -f /var/log/cloud-init-output.log"
 ```

 #### Configure port forwarding
-A link will be setup from localhost port 6688 to port 6688 of the node.
+Setup port forwarding from localhost port 6688 to port 6688 of the AWS instance.
-Substitute <PublicDNSName> with your PublicDNSName.

 ```
-ssh -L 6688:localhost:6688 -i ~/chainlinknode-key.pem ubuntu@<PublicDNSName>
+ssh -L 6688:localhost:6688 -i ~/chainlinknode-key.pem ubuntu@PUBLIC_DNS_NAME
 ```

 You can now login to your (Ropsten) Chainlink node via http://localhost:6688

-On shutdown SSH port forwarding will be lost and will have to be re-enabled
+On a shutdown SSH port forwarding will be lost and will have to re-enabled after you restart your machine
-You can create an alias in your bash file to simplify this step.
+You can create a shortcut alias to simplify this.
+You can run ``link_port`` in the shell anytime to re-enable port-forwarding.
+Make sure to substitute PUBLIC_DNS_NAME

-Once again substitute your nodes <PublicDNSName> in the command
+Backup your .bashrc file
 ```
  cp ~/.bashrc ~/.bashrc_backup
 ```
+Creat the link-port alias
 ```
-echo "alias link_port='ssh -L 6688:localhost:6688 -i ~/chainlinknode-key.pem ubuntu@<PublicDNSName>'" >> ~/.bashrc
+echo "alias link_port='ssh -L 6688:localhost:6688 -i ~/chainlinknode-key.pem ubuntu@PUBLIC_DNS_NAME'" >> ~/.bashrc
 ```

-On system start run ``link_port`` in the shell to re-setup port-forwarding

 ## Post-installation